 Using the methodology described below you will be able to Squat heavy every day without getting too fatigued.

-When squatting heavy everyday it’s essential to ensure that you incorporate a large variety of Squat variations in order to give your legs some time to rest and change it up to keep it from getting boring.
+When doing daily squatting it’s essential to ensure that you incorporate squat variations in order to give your legs some time to rest and change it up to keep it from getting boring.
 This will also enable you to work up to a variety of daily maxes in each variation.

 The variations we’ll use will be as follows, all with a barbell: